mRoca/rtfm-rapid-team-formation-method/git/git.md

 ---

-## Other commits have been merged by other developers onto master
+## Other commits have been merged by other developers into master

 ![Github PR conflict example](img-git/github-pr-conflicts.png)